infraspecdev/infraspec.dev/content/blog/container-networking-deep-dive-p2.md

 ## Set up container networking from scratch using Linux commands

-In part1 of this series, we already saw how to create network namespaces, add routes, run command inside network namespace etc. In this
+In part 1 of this series, we already saw how to create network namespaces, add routes, run command inside network namespace etc. In this
 I will quickly run the commands.
 We will focus more on the bridge part to help you understand how containers are attached to it and how packets are sent via it.

 1. To create two network namespace container1 and container2